tangentsoft/pidp8i/src/cc8/README.md

     be left off of a function's definition; it is implicitly `int` in all cases, since `void` is not supported.

+    Further to this point, int the OS/8 version of CC8, it is optional to declare the types of the arguments to a function.
+For example, the following is likely to be rejected by a strictly conforming K&R C compiler, but it is legal in OS/8 CC8 because the types are already known, there being only one data tyype in OS/8 CC8:

+        myfn(n) { /* do something with n; optionally return something */ }

+    This declares a function taking an `int` called `n` and returning an `int`.
+Contrast the CC8 cross-compiler, which requires the function's argument type to be declared, if not the return type:

+        myfn(n)
+        int n;
+        {
+            /* do something with n; optionally return something */ }

+    (The return type cannot be `void` since there is no `void` in K&R C as published in 1978, thus not in CC8, either.)

-2. There must be an `int main()` which must be the last function in the single input C file.
+2. There must be an `int main()`, and it must be the last function in the single input C file.

+    Since OS/8 has no way to pass command line arguments to a program — at least, not in a way that is compatible with the Unix style command lines expected by C — the `main()` function is never declared to take arguments.

 3. We do not yet support separate compilation of multiple C modules that get linked together.
 You can produce relocatable libraries in